 The Sonos Move might not be as portable as the newer Roam, but it's still one of the best Bluetooth speakers on the market.
 The Move takes the well-tuned sound and rich feature set found in the Sonos One and lets you take it on the go, with a 10-hour battery packed into a portable (albeit fairly chunky) design.

-We found the Move delivers a booming, crisp sound, complete with satisfying bass and clear vocals.
+We found the Move delivers a crisp sound with satisfying bass and clear vocals.
 The speaker works with all major streaming services including Spotify and Apple Music, sports Apple AirPlay 2 support and can seamlessly switch from Bluetooth to Wi-Fi on the fly.
 Alexa and Google Assistant support allow you to do anything from check the weather to control your smart home, and the Move's Auto TruePlay automatically tunes the speaker's audio output for wherever you're listening, whether you're having a rooftop party or rocking out in your bedroom.

 Read our full Sonos Move review.